SergejBre/CRC/README.md

     |     |
     |     +--api_crc_process.h (head file for the CRC-Generic library.
 Process functions)
     |
-    +--/lib (directory for object files and compilation results (static and dynamic library)
+    +--/lib (directory for object files and build results (static and dynamic library)
     |     |
     |     +--libCRC_generic_dynamic.so (symbolic link for dynamic CRC-Generic library)
     |     |